Fried Cabbage Piroshki on Kefir

 Step 9:

-Peel the carrots and grate them on a coarse grater.
+Peel the carrot and grate it on the coarse side.
 Peel the onion and chop it with a knife.
-This slicing is best suited for filling.
+This cut works best for the filling.

 Step 10:

-Heat the vegetable oil in a frying pan, put the onion and add a pinch of salt so that it gives juice.
-Fry it while stirring over medium heat on a medium burner for a couple of minutes.
-If you have a non-stick frying pan, then stir with a wooden spatula.
-The onion should become transparent and not burn.
+Heat the vegetable oil in a skillet, add the onion, and add a pinch of salt to draw out its juices.
+Sauté it, stirring, over medium heat for a couple of minutes.
+If your pan is non-stick, use a wooden spatula.
+The onion should turn translucent without browning.

 Step 11:

-Add the carrots to the onion, stir and fry for a couple more minutes until the vegetables are soft.
+Add the carrot to the onion, stir, and fry a couple more minutes until the vegetables soften.

 Step 12:

-Add cabbage to the vegetables and add salt to taste - I added a couple of pinches of ordinary table salt.
+Add the cabbage to the vegetables and season with salt to taste — I added a couple of pinches of regular table salt.

 Step 13:

-Stir, cover the pan with a lid and simmer the cabbage over moderate heat until cooked with infrequent stirring - I stirred twice.
-At that stage, you can also add tomato paste to the filling.
+Stir, cover the pan, and simmer the cabbage over moderate heat until done, stirring occasionally — I stirred twice.
+At this stage you could also add tomato paste to the filling.

 Step 14:

-Cabbage should be soft and should not burn.
-How to determine the readiness of cabbage?
-Try it - if it doesn't crunch, then it's ready.
-It took me 10 minutes to cook.
+The cabbage should be soft and not browned.
+How can you tell it's done?
+Taste it — if it doesn't crunch, it's ready.
+It took me 10 minutes.
 Transfer the filling to another container and let it cool.
-If you use old cabbage, then it should be stewed a little longer and you may have to add water, because it is not as juicy as young.
+If you're using older cabbage, simmer it a bit longer, and you may need to add a splash of water, since it's not as juicy as young cabbage.

 Step 15:

-Forming pies.
-Divide the dough into several equal parts, pinching it with your hands.
-I got 10 pieces weighing about 55 grams.
-Roll each piece into a ball and roll it lightly in flour.
-Take one ball, mash it with your hands into a flat cake (I kneaded it to a thickness of about 2 mm) and put the filling in the middle - about a tablespoon with a slide.
+Shape the piroshki.
+Pinch the dough into several equal pieces — I got 10, about 55 g each.
+Roll each into a ball and roll it lightly in flour.
+Take one ball, press it out by hand into a flat round (I went to about 2 mm thick), and put a heaping tablespoon of filling in the middle.

 Step 16:

-Pinch the edges, forming an oval patty, and slightly flatten it.
+Pinch the edges shut into an oval pie and flatten it slightly.

 Step 17: